Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 - *Personal accounts*

   The import file contains personal accounts to be imported.
-Otherwise, the message "No personal accounts in the import file" is displayed.
+Otherwise, the notice "No personal accounts in the import file" is displayed.

   - *Take over personal accounts?*
   Select **No** if you do not want the system to take over the personal accounts in the import file.
 The default setting is **Yes**.